-The Cancer Care and Haematology Fund (CCHF) was established in 1990 and works alongside the clinical unit, raising money from a variety of sources to supplement its day to day funding by the NHS and maintain it at the forefront of good care and innovation and to plan for growth in the future.
+The Cancer Care and Haematology fund (CCHF) was founded in 1990 to raise money for the building of the Cancer Care and Haematology Unit at SMH.
+It has continued to fundraise since to support the work of the Unit, maintain it at the forefront of good care and innovation and to plan for growth in the future.

-Although part of Stoke Mandeville Hospital, the unit is a unique stand-alone facility designed and purpose-built to provide a wide range of outpatient and day-case treatments for patients with cancer and also for patients with non malignant blood problems such as clotting and bleeding disorders, many forms of anaemia, haemoglobinopathies and immune problems.
+The unit is a unique stand-alone facility, designed and purpose-built to provide a wide range of outpatient and day-case treatments for patients with cancer or a blood disorder, including patients with non malignant blood problems such as clotting and bleeding disorders, anaemia, haemoglobinopathies and immune problems.

 Hello and welcome